A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Detection Methods

 VQAScore~\citep{lin2024evaluating} leverages VQA architectures to quantify fine-grained text-visual alignment.
 The framework reformulates prompt-image consistency as a binary classification task, evaluating through VQA models with queries: ``Does this figure show \{Text\}?''.
 Alignment scores derive from the probability of affirmative responses.
 To enhance detection capabilities, the method incorporates CLIP-FlanT5, a bidirectional image-question encoder fine-tuned specifically for hallucination identification.
-This approach establishes a state-of-the-art compositional evaluation metric that overcomes lexical ambiguity limitations in conventional methods, enabling reliable assessment of complex prompts across eight benchmarks. \textbf{Caption-based Detection.} LLMScore~\citep{lu2023llmscore} integrates object detection architectures with LLMs to identify hallucinations across object-level and scene-level granularity.
+This approach establishes a state-of-the-art compositional evaluation metric that overcomes lexical ambiguity limitations in conventional methods, enabling reliable assessment of complex prompts across eight benchmarks.

+\textbf{Caption-based Detection.} LLMScore~\citep{lu2023llmscore} integrates object detection architectures with LLMs to identify hallucinations across object-level and scene-level granularity.
 Object detector localizes the visual entities, which is followed by region-to-text transformers and image captioning systems that generate localized and holistic descriptions.
 These descriptions are evaluated against the source text prompts via LLM-based alignment assessment to detect hallucinations.
 Results show that the framework demonstrates stronger correlation with human judgment than conventional metrics CLIP and BLIP.

 \textbf{Summary of T2I Hallucination Detection.} Hallucination detection methods for T2I models mainly evaluate the consistency between generated images and textual prompts using external or fine-tuned models.
 Early works leverage specialized tools such as object detector~\citep{gokhale2022benchmarking}.
 These methods are limited in coverage and mainly focus on coarse-granularity hallucination, such as object and spatial relationship.
 Another common approach is to use LLMs to decompose the prompt into relevant questions, and then employ VLMs to answer these questions based on the generated image~\citep{qin2024evaluating,cho2024davidsonian}, enabling the detection of various types of hallucinations.
 In addition, methods concerning factuality hallucinations are relatively few.
-Therefore, exploring comprehensive detection methods remains an important direction for future research.
+Exploring comprehensive detection methods remains an important direction.